pkdc/forum-security/README.md

 # forum-security
 This is an optional for the forum project in another repo.
-It is/was hosted on GCP.
-I have used the autocert library, to get the SSL certificates from Let's Encrypt.
+It was hosted on GCP.
+Now hosting on heroku https://forum-secu.herokuapp.com I have used the autocert library, to get the SSL certificates from Let's Encrypt.
 I have also implemented a rate limiter (not allowed to use exteranl library), to limit the no. of request to the server in a given time interval.
 The rate limiter functions by first filling with 3 tokens, then it refills one by every 0.2s (or longer for demo purpose).
-The passwords are hashed, and a uuid is used for the session cookies (from forum).
+The passwords are hashed, and a uuid is used for the session cookie.
 There are other optionals for forum, and I am responsible to do the forum-security optional.

-forum-security
+Project brief:
 Objectives
 You must follow the same principles as the first subject.
+(Forum)

 For this project you must take into account the security of your forum.